 - Wander Balboa Park: Like Central Park in NYC and Golden Gate Park in SF, Balboa Park in San Diego can’t be missed!
 It’s huge and there’s oh so much to do, but don’t miss the Spanish Village Art Center (with its colorful rainbow painted floors), The Museum of Us (or just admire the stunning intricate architecture), and the Botanical Garden and lily pond in front.
 You could easily spend all day exploring!

 - Watch the Seals in La Jolla: Seals hang out in La Jolla almost year round, and you’ll probably hear them before you see them!
 Hang out by the Children’s Pool and La Jolla Cove, then grab some caffeine at Better Buzz in town nearby.

-- Go Mural Hunting: There’s tons of colorful art in San Diego just perfect for your IG feed.
+- Go Mural Hunting: There’s tons of colorful art in San Diego just perfect for your IG feed (peep my best photo spots in San Diego post here!).
 Some of my favorites are: Greetings From San Diego, the pink ombre wall at Pigment, and the flowers outside Native Poppy.

 - Spend a night eating in Little Italy: Three words — cheese wheel pasta.
 Whenever I’m down in SD, I NEED a meal at Monello.
 It’s literally one of my favorite Italian meals in California.
 The pasta’s homemade and the ambiance is amazing.

 - Stuff your face with tacos: You can’t not try all the taco spots in San Diego.
 Some favorites: Oscar’s Mexican seafood (always a long line for a reason), Lucha Libre (not the best tacos of all time, but such a fun spot), and Puesto La Jolla (make a reservation!).